 • An individual becomes subject to a discriminatory compensation decision or practice; or

-• An individual is affected by the application of a discriminatory compensation decision or practice—including each time wages, benefits, or other compensation is paid that resulted in whole or in part from the ...
+• An individual is affected by the application of a discriminatory compensation decision or practice—including each time wages, benefits, or other compensation is paid that resulted in whole or in part from the discriminatory decision or ...